tefkah/emacs-docs/blog/FAQ.md

 Mostly so it can be easily found when you ~google~ look it up with your search engine of choice, and because naming things is hard 🤷

+## What is that adorable little mascot called?

+Their name is Ellie!

 ## Copyright?

 Should be good!
 The terms of the GFDL (GNU Free Documentation License) allow such modifications.